MaddyKapfhammer/ember-ghost-netlify-casper-template/content/managing-users.md

 ###Internships:
 The dreaded word for some students, and the highly anticipated for others.
 Personally, I think that I am a little mixture of both.

 Among coming home for winter break, my wonderful parents talked to me greatly about how amazing of an opportunity an internship would be, and I wholeheartedly agreed with them, despite being slighly terrified.
 I looked forward to being able to advance my skill set in the field of computer science, and definitely thought that an internship would be the place to do it.
+Honestly, I was increasingly worried about not being skilled enough for the job, or completely messing up an interview, or having absolutely no idea what is going on.
+I guess that I just **figured it out**.

 ###A first year getting an internship?